RoadieHQ/marketing-site/content/docs/integrations/broker/index.md

 ### Configuring Broker client

-There are three ways to run the broker client application:
+There are several ways to run the broker client application in your infrastructure:

+- Deploy a pre-configured Docker container into a Kubernetes cluster using a Helm chart
-- Run one of the pre configured docker containers provided by roadie
+- Deploy one of the pre-configured Docker containers provided by Roadie
-- Run the broker client nodejs application
+- Run the broker client NodeJS application
-- Build a custom docker container
+- Build a custom Docker container

 #### Roadie Docker Containers
-Roadie provides pre configured docker containers containing pre-configured broker clients for use with backstage.
-At time of writing, we are providing a container image for kubernetes and sonarqube.
+Roadie provides pre-configured Docker containers containing pre-configured broker clients for use with backstage.
+At time of writing, we are providing container images for Kubernetes, Sonarqube, Jenkins, Cost Insights and ArgoCD.
+These can be found on [GitHub here](https://github.com/RoadieHQ/roadie-agent/tree/main/dockerfiles)

 You can configure them with environment variables containing authentication credentials for the brokered service as well as the broker endpoint and the broker client token.

-e.g. To run the kubernetes client you can run the docker container as follows:
+e.g. To run the kubernetes client you can run the Docker container as follows:

 ```bash
 docker run \